SOGeKING-NUL/SOL-Coups-100xdevs-/README.md

 ### Disclaimer, this application is designed to work exclusively on the Solana Devnet.
-Please refrain from using real Solana tokens (SOL) for transactions.
+Please refrain from using real Solana coins (SOL) for transactions.

 # SOL COUPS